FWink/SteamCollectionSync/README.md

 Synchronizes changes from multiple source workshop collections into one target collection (recursively).

 # Usage
-Transpile the code and copy the content of the output file bin/sync.js into a browser console (F12).
+Grab the latest release or transpile the code yourself if you don't trust strangers on the internet.
+Either way copy the content of the output file sync.js into a browser console (F12).
 As the script needs to access your personal Steam account currently you will have to login at https://steamcommunity.com and execute the script there.
 Otherwise the script can't access your session cookies and can't authenticate.

-Call the sync method with your parameters:
+Call the sync method with your parameters.
+You will find a stub at the bottom of the file:
 ```
 new CollectionSync("Target Collection ID", ["Source Collection ID 1", "Source Collection ID 2"]).sync();
 ```

-You find the ID of your collections in the browser's address bar.
+You can find the ID of your collections in the browser's address bar.
 For example:
 > https://steamcommunity.com/sharedfiles/filedetails/?id=1672014264

 ## Extras